ClaudiuGeorgiu/Obfuscapk/TROUBLESHOOTING.md

 It might seem obvious, but unless you just cloned the repository, make sure to be using the latest version of Obfuscapk from the
 [master branch](https://github.com/ClaudiuGeorgiu/Obfuscapk/tree/master).
-If you are using Docker, make sure do pull the latest
+If you are using Docker, make sure to pull the latest
 [official Obfuscapk Docker image](https://hub.docker.com/r/claudiugeorgiu/obfuscapk) from Docker Hub.